slnchn/skarb/README.md

 ---
-description: '`cream` is an app for personal budget tracking.'
+description: '`skarb` is an app for personal budget tracking.'
 ---

 # Welcome!